by Esther Davis

 I pulled back to my body, leaving only the smallest probe in Sanroc’s head.
 I dug my claws into the bark and shifted my weight to make branch groaned beneath me.
 Sanroc’s head snapped towards the dark trees.
 All at once he saw the carnage, remembered the screams, and knew I–the beast in the shadows–had devoured his “friend”…

-Read the rest of “Cobweb of Ghosts” and other stories in my upcoming book, A Dog, 3 Cats, and a Dragon.
+Read the rest of “Cobweb of Ghosts” and other short stories in A Dog, 3 Cats, and a Dragon.

 The idea of ghosts in a spiderweb inspired “Cobweb of Ghosts”.
 It’s probably my longest sketch.